Your local doctor (GP)

 It's important that you keep appointments.
 If you can't, tell the practice as soon as possible so they can give your appointment to another patient.

-If you have communication difficulties, or you need more time to discuss issues with your doctor, you should be able to book a longer appointment.
+If you have communication problems, or you need more time to discuss issues with your doctor, you should be able to book a longer appointment.

 If your GP can't deal with a problem, usually they'll refer you to a hospital for: